ExpolitFile/Rock-Papper-Scissors/README.md

 # RockPapercissors
-A game of Roxk papper scissors
+A game of Rock papper scissors